 “On a cooked foie gras escalope, sautéed scallops will be placed, sliced and alternated with strips of fresh truffle.
 Surround it all with a poached oyster, seared langoustine, a portioned razor clam, and a glazed baby carrot.
 Accompany this preparation with a fine jerusalem artichoke purée with truffle and a few Noirmoutier potato chips.
 A truffle sauce will complete this plate.”

-Trophée Jean Rougié 2024 Podium
+Trophée Rougié 2024 Podium

 1st Prize